Anthozoa

 Anthozoa is one of the three subphyla of Cnidaria, along with Medusozoa and Endocnidozoa.
 It includes sessile marine invertebrates and invertebrates of brackish water, such as sea anemones, stony corals, soft corals and sea pens.
-Almost all adult anthozoans are attached to the seabed, while their larvae can disperse as plankton.
+Almost all adult anthozoans are attached to the seabed, while their larvae exist as zooplankton.
 The basic unit of the adult is the polyp, an individual animal consisting of a cylindrical column topped by a disc with a central mouth surrounded by tentacles.
 Sea anemones are mostly solitary, but the majority of corals are colonial, being formed by the budding of new polyps from an original, founding individual.
 Colonies of stony corals are strengthened by mainly aragonite and other materials, and can take various massive, plate-like, bushy or leafy forms.

 Members of Anthozoa possess cnidocytes, a feature shared among other cnidarians such as the jellyfish, box jellies and parasitic Myxozoa and Polypodiozoa.
 The two classes of Anthozoa are class Hexacorallia, with members that have six-fold symmetry such as stony corals, sea anemones, tube anemones and zoanthids, and class Octocorallia, with members that have eight-fold symmetry, such as soft corals, gorgonians (sea pens, sea fans and sea whips), and sea pansies.
 Some additional species are also included as incertae sedis until their exact taxonomic position can be ascertained.

 Anthozoans are carnivores, catching prey with their tentacles.
 Many species supplement their energy needs by making use of photosynthetic single-celled algae that live within their tissues.
 These species live in shallow water and many of them are hermatypic (reef-builders).
 Other species lack the zooxanthellae and, having no need for well-lit areas, typically live in deep-water locations.

 Unlike other members of phylum Cnidaria, anthozoans do not have a medusa stage in their development.
 Instead, they release sperm and egg cells into the water.
 After fertilisation, the planula larvae form part of the plankton.
 When fully developed, the larvae settle on the seabed and attach to the substrate, undergoing metamorphosis into polyps.
 Some anthozoans can also reproduce asexually through budding or by breaking in pieces (fragmentation).